What is a spinal arteriovenous malformation?

 - Muscles that feel weak or become paralyzed

-- Ataxia, a condition in which you have problems with balance and coordination
+- Problems with balance and coordination (ataxia)

 - Pain or unusual sensations throughout your body, such as tingling or numbness

-How are spinal arteriovenous malformations diagnosed?
+How are spinal AVMs diagnosed?

-If you have symptoms, your health care provider may use these tests to find out if you have a spinal AVM:
+If you have symptoms, your healthcare provider may use these tests to find out if you have a spinal AVM: